 Tiffany Poirier—a.k.a. the Inquiry Ninja—is a national award-winning educational leader, author, speaker, gifted education specialist and mom of three boys.
 She believes that “every child has infinite gifts.”
 A passionate advocate for inquiry-based learning and philosophy for children (p4c), Tiffany is the author and illustrator of the children’s critical thinking book Q is for Question: An ABC of Philosophy and a TEDxVictoria presenter with her talk on “The Power to Question”.
-Tiffany is a Vice Principal in the Greater Victoria School District and a recipient of the Prime Minister’s Award for Teaching Excellence.
+Tiffany worked as a teacher from 2006-2015 in the Vancouver and Surrey School districts, and then she enjoyed 7 years as a vice principal.
+She has now returned to her first love of teaching, with a grade 4/5 classroom in the Greater Victoria School District.
+She received the the Prime Minister’s Award for Teaching Excellence in 2014.

 “Ms. Poirier…I would like to take this opportunity to thank you, and the organization you represent, for the time, energy and expertise that you have devoted to [The Prime Minister’s Awards for Teaching Excellence]…Thank you for taking part in the Prime Minister’s Awards selection process and for your commitment to excellence in education in Canada.”

 “[Tiffany,] your uncompromising dedication to teaching inspires our students and helps them to succeed.
 You are model of excellence whose high standards inspire your colleagues, parents, and your students…Thank you for your contribution to education in Canada.
 You are a source of pride and inspiration for educators across the country.”